rmrk-team/rmrk-spec/standards/rmrk3.0.0/substrate/entities/collection.md

 ## Collection Standard in Substrate

 Collections in Substrate are defined in the RMRK pallet's [Collection trait](https://github.com/rmrk-team/rmrk-substrate/blob/main/traits/src/collection.rs).
 Storage of collections is within the Collections storage of the [rmrk-core](https://github.com/rmrk-team/rmrk-substrate/blob/main/pallets/rmrk-core/src/lib.rs) pallet.
-Collections are created with the create_collection extrinsic in the same rmrk-core pallet.
+The following extrinsics, all within the [rmrk-core](https://github.com/rmrk-team/rmrk-substrate/blob/main/pallets/rmrk-core/src/lib.rs) pallet, are relevant to Collections:
+- `create_collection`: extrinsic for creating a new collection
+- `destroy_collection`: extrinsic for destroying a collection
+- `change_issuer`: extrinsic for change a collection's issuer
+- `lock_collection`: extrinsic for locking a collection

 ## Caveats